 - Foods you can find in restaurants or at social events

-If your weight loss plan includes all of the above, it’s most likely a healthy approach.
+If your weight loss plan includes all of the above, it’s likely a healthy approach.
 Remember to eat a variety of foods from all the food groups.
-Choose fruits and vegetables from all the colors of the rainbow to get important nutrients for your body.
-It’s okay to eat treats once in a while.
-Always choose healthy portion sizes and try to do 60 minutes of exercise most days of the week.
-Making these healthy changes will help you to lose weight, and then keep the weight off.
+Choose healthy portion sizes and eat fruits and vegetables from all the colors of the rainbow to get important nutrients for your body.
+Try to do 60 minutes of exercise most days of the week.
+It is okay to eat treats once in a while.
+Making these healthy changes will help you to lose weight, and keep the weight off.
 If you have questions about whether or not a diet is healthy, talk with your health care provider who might refer you to see a registered dietitian.
 A registered dietitian is a specialist on the topic of nutrition and can help you figure out an eating plan that is healthy, balanced, and appealing to you.